HalimHamidov/42_boot2root/writeup1.md

 There is a folder * ft_fun * with a lot of pcap files.

 These files have c code, and comments which number/line it has.
-So we need to write script which will correct concat them into c file. (script attached) And the name of this script is "build_program.py".
-Run it to get full program.
+So we need to write script which will correct concat them into c file.
+We can use our "build_program.py" script inside this folder to get full program.
-Compile and run this program.
+Compile and run "prog.c".
 Got "Iheartpwnage" password and advice to use sha-256.

 ### laurie
 ```